awsdocs/amazon-cloudfront-developer-guide/doc_source/IntroductionUseCases.md

 When you configure HTTPS with CloudFront, you already have secure end\-to\-end connections to origin servers\.
 When you add field\-level encryption, you can protect specific data throughout system processing in addition to HTTPS security, so that only certain applications at your origin can see the data\.

 To set up field\-level encryption, you add a public key to CloudFront, and then specify the set of fields that you want to be encrypted with the key\.
-For more information, see [Using Field\-Level Encryption to Help Protect Sensitive Data](field-level-encryption.md)\.
+For more information, see [Using field\-level encryption to help protect sensitive data](field-level-encryption.md)\.

 ## Customize at the edge<a name="IntroductionUseCasesProgrammableCDN"></a>